Story of Jacob and Esau - Esau Sells His Birthright to Jacob

 Immediate Gratification

-If Esau had decided to keep his birthright he would have received untold blessings in the future.
+If Esau had kept his birthright, he would have received untold benefits in the future.
+Esau forfeited these long-term rewards by giving in to his immediate hunger.

-He decided to go after the immediate pleasures of life instead of waiting for what was rightfully his.
+He decided to enjoy immediate pleasures of life instead of waiting for what was rightfully his.
+In the end, Esau’s choice shows the dangers of prioritizing short-term desires over enduring benefits.

-Esau reacted to this situation primarily on impulse without a second thought of how it would affect his future, and the future of generations to come (Two nations divided).
+Esau reacted to this situation primarily on impulse without a second thought of how it would affect his future, and generations to come (Two nations divided).
+It proved to be a mistake that would last for generations to come.

 Have We “Sold Our Birthright”?

-Do we sometimes elect to act on our immediate emotions when situations arise?
-Most things that happen in our lives have two or more possible choices we can make.
+Do we sometimes choose to act on our immediate emotions when situations arise?
+Most things that happen in our lives have two or more possible outcomes.

-1. We can go for satisfying our immediate needs and the future can take care of itself
+1. We can satisfy our immediate needs and the future can take care of itself.

 Consequences of “Now”